datachainlab/toki-bridge-lcp-enclaves/docs/mrenclave.md

 $ make mrenclave LCP_TYPE=ethereum DEPLOYMENT_NETWORK=mainnet
 ```

-If changes are detected, commit the updated MRENCLAVE file to the repository.
+If changes are detected, commit the updated [mrenclaves.yaml](../mrenclaves.yaml) to the repository.